mohoromitch/ResourceBank/README.md

 ####Notes:####
 #####Java 8 SDK####
 You should know how to download, install, and configure this. ☺
-#####Glassfish Aplpication Server & Java EE
-You will have to download and add GlassFish as an application server in IntelliJ.
-When you do that it *should* use the included Java EE JDK for the project.

 ####PrettyFaces####
 You will most likely need to add PrettyFaces to the project yourself, which is pretty easy.
 In Project Settings, add rewrite-servlet and rewrite-config-prettyfaces versions 2.0.12 through Maven.